 Everest Three High Passes Trek

 Everest Three High Passes Trek is the best Everest trekking package for those looking for the most challenging trek in Nepal.
 It is a 19-day trek in the Khumbu region amidst towering Himalayan mountains and picturesque villages of Sherpas.
-On an Everest three-pass trek, you'll explore every nook and cranny of the Khumbu region and relish breathtaking mountain views.
+On an Everest three-pass trek, you'll explore every nook and cranny of the Khumbu region.
+You witness the breathtaking mountain views.

 This trek involves the crossing of Renjo La (5,360 m), Cho La (5,420 m), and Kongma La (5,540 m).
 While crossing these challenging passes, you trek through the beautiful Dudh Koshi Valley, Imja Khola Valley, and Gokyo Valley.
 The trail ascends and descends via lush rhododendron forests and remote villages alongside verdant hills.